simoneferrero/sf-minis-blog/content/blog/probe-droids/index.md

 ---

-I was not sure how I would set each group apart from the ~~others~~.
+I was not sure how I would set each group apart from the others.
 I thought of a few ways, from lighting the tone of the body, to glazing it red/blue and giving it a different "aura", but they didn't seem right.
 So I decided to make the bases very different from each other and use these as the distinguishing factors.

 The first droid was based with a muddy/grassy mix, similar to what I imagine Endor would look like.
 I just laid out the texture paint, waited for it to dry, washed it a couple of times and put some grass and tufts on top avoiding the larger pools, which I imagined to be more fresh mud.